Links on SoundGuys may earn us a commission. Learn more.

 Your new favorite case

-If I could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
+If one could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
 The gunmetal case borrows design elements from the iconic Zippo lighter, with a smooth poly-like coating that resists dings.
 Thoughtful details include a rubber mat on the bottom prevents the case from scratching and sliding across various surfaces.
 Unlike other metal cases (e.g., Master & Dynamic MW08), this one continues to look good after continuous use.
 As evidence, the photos in this article are after three weeks of use—not day one.